dart-archive/jnigen/jni/README.md

 __To generate type-safe bindings from Java libraries, use `jnigen`.__

+## SDK Note
+Dart standalone is supported, but due to some current limitations of the `pubspec` format, `dart` command must be from Flutter SDK and not dart SDK.
+See dart-lang/pub#3563.

 ## Version note
 This library is at an early stage of development and we do not provide backwards compatibility of the API at this point.